Aaron-Bopp/Obsidian-notes/AIO/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/17 Hormones How do they work.md

 Aldosterone is what instructs the kidneys to _stop_ extracting water from the blood stream.
 It is produced by the adrenal glands in order to regulate body hydration.
 Why is this significant?

-Because one drug that is very commonly used in trans hormone therapy is an extremely powerful aldosterone antagonist… Spironolactone.
+Because one drug that is very commonly used in [[transgender|trans]] hormone therapy is an extremely powerful aldosterone antagonist… Spironolactone.
 Spiro binds to mineralcorticoid receptors more strongly than aldosterone does, but does not activate the receptor.
 It just clogs it, preventing the kidneys from receiving the signal to stop extracting water.

 This is why spiro makes people pee so much.